FF-Plugins-Archive/FF_LibHaru/README.md

 * Open a C++ project with correct engine version.
 * Generate Visual Studio Project Files
 * Press F5 in Visual Studio to build plugin and open your project.
+* There is a sample blueprints in plugin's content folder.

 # LIBHARU WRITE FUNCTIONS
 * <b>LibHaru - Create Document</b>: It creates a LibHaru based PDF file.
 It's object is different than PDFium's.
 So, you can't merge them unless export it and then re-import it, first.